addiks/symfony_rdm/README.md

 from within an entity (or would at least need some workarounds).
 For a more detailed explanation, read the section "Why" near the bottom of this document.

-Currently this project consists of only one feature, but it will be extended in the near future:
+Currently this project consists of only two features, but it will be extended in the near future:
  - Load services from the symfony-DIC into the fields of doctrine2 entities.
+ - Choose which service to inject from a list of services by a value from the database.

 This was implemented with symfony 2.8 running on PHP 7.1 in mind because that is simply my use case.
 But i think it should work in all current stable versions (at least up until symfony 3.x, probably even further), i have however not